SNAD Transient Miner: Finding Missed Transient Events in ZTF DR4 using k-D trees: Conclusions

 The consequences of large and complex astronomical datasets have been extensively discussed in the literature.
 A large part of such discussions focus on the potential of different machine learning algorithms, and are backed by their performance on large simulated datasets.
 This allows researchers to report on statistical properties of classifiers.
 In this work, we explored the potential of simulations from a different perspective.

 Our analysis relies on two hypotheses: 1) state of the art simulations are a good proxy to real data, and 2) astrophysically inspired features correctly summarize the information necessary to characterize transient light curves.
-These hypotheses perfectly translate the underlying principles of all SNAD efforts, whose focus is to construct environments that coherently incorporate domain knowledge in learning strategies.
+These hypotheses perfectly translate the underlying principles of all \texttt{SNAD} efforts, whose focus is to construct environments that coherently incorporate domain knowledge in learning strategies.

 Both statements were tested by extracting the same 82 features from a small number of simulations (7 light curves representing 4 different classes) as well as from real data (ZTF DR4, comprising $990,220$ objects).
 Subsequently, a k-D tree with Euclidean distance was used to search for the 15 objects in real data which were closest match in feature space to each simulation.
-By visually inspecting 105 total source matches (92 unique), we identified 11 previously unreported transient events, all occurring in 2018.
+By visually inspecting 105 total source matches (89 unique), we identified 11 previously unreported transient events, all occurring in 2018.
 Among these, 7 possible supernovae and 4 AGN candidates, the majority of them with light curves containing several observed epochs before maximum brightness.

-In order to estimate how the efficiency of our method is affected by the high number of features \citep{Kung2001}, we also performed the k-D tree analysis in a 15 dimension parameter space resulting from Principal Component Analysis \citep[PCA,][]{Jolliffe1986}.
+We are aware that at 82 dimensions, the k-D tree suffers from the curse of dimensionality, and in general, using a k-D tree of $k$-dimensions to probe $N$ points in a dataset should satisfy $N \gg 2^{k}$; otherwise, the efficiency of the search is no better than an exhaustive one \citep{Kung2001}.
+To this point, we are not aiming for the most efficient search algorithm, but an approach allowing us to find closest neighbours in the light-curve feature space.
+Moreover, because we only had 7 simulations to associate, our k-D tree search only takes $\sim$4 seconds to run.
+To further investigate how the efficiency of our method is affected by the high number of features, we also performed the k-D tree analysis in a 15 dimension parameter space resulting from Principal Component Analysis \citep[PCA,][]{Jolliffe1986}.
 This dimensionality reduction retains 86\% of the variance of our original 82 dimensional parameter space.
 We obtained results in good agreement (Mira stars, cataclysmic variables, confirmed SN, unconfirmed transients, etc.) with those presented here, including some of the same discovery objects listed in this work (e.g. {\tt SNAD150}).
-A detailed analysis of this lower dimensional parameter space and its quantitative impact on our results is an interesting investigation suited for subsequent analysis.
+A detailed analysis of this lower dimensional parameter space and its quantitative impact on our results is an interesting investigation suited for subsequent work.